SAP-samples/btp-secure-development/exercises/ex0/README.md

 - ⚠️ **Note:** To keep this page open, right-click each link and choose **"Open link in new tab"**.

 ### Business Scenario
-ACME, a leading electronics company, uses this application to manage customer service incidents.
+Bestrun, a leading electronics company, uses this application to manage customer service incidents.
 The application supports the following business process:
-  1. A customer contacts ACME's call center with an issue.
+  1. A customer contacts Bestrun's call center with an issue.
   2. A call center representative (processor) receives the call.
   3. The representative creates a new incident in the system based on the customer's complaint.
   4. The conversation details are recorded as part of the incident.